porco-rosso-j/safe-recovery-noir/README.md

   This method lets a user recover account by privately proving the knowledge of a particular secret word.

 - Social Recovery:
-  This method allows private guardians, whose eth addresses are included in the merkle root stored on smart contract, to recover account ownership by proving their membership in the merkle root.
+  This method allows private guardians, whose eth addresses are included in a merkle root stored on smart contract, to recover account ownership by proving their membership in the merkle root.
 Recovery can successfully be executed if the suffcient number of guardians approve a proposed recovery.

 - Other zk-powered methods to be explored: